-Rubix Project is a brand new binary options trading software which opened on January 10th 2017.
+Rubix Project is a binary options automated trading software which opened on January 10th 2017.

 It didn’t take us more than five minutes to see that Rubix Project is very similar to the scam software called Royce Code, that we did a review of a couple of weeks ago.

 Warning!
 You will lose your money with a scam broker, read why.